talofo/namoradinha/camera/debug/README.md

 ### CameraDebugTools

-A debug component that allows you to toggle the camera system on/off for debugging purposes.
+A debug component that allows you to freeze/unfreeze camera movement for debugging purposes.

 #### Usage

 1. Add the `CameraDebugTools.tscn` scene as a child of your `CameraSystem` node
-2. Use the `C` key to toggle the camera system on/off
+2. Use the `C` key to toggle camera movement:
+   - When disabled: Camera position is frozen at its current position
+   - When enabled: Camera resumes normal following behavior
 3. Check the console for debug messages

 #### Features

-- Toggle camera system on/off with `C` key
+- Freeze/unfreeze camera movement with `C` key
+- Preserves camera position when frozen
 - Debug messages in console
 - Easy to add/remove for debugging sessions